Sac and Fox treaty of 1842: Background

 In the 1804 Treaty of St. Louis, the Sac and Meskwaki people relinquished their claim on ownership of lands east of the Mississippi and generally relocated to Iowa.
 In 1829, the federal government informed the two tribes that they must leave their villages in western Illinois and move across the Mississippi River into the Iowa region.
 The federal government claimed ownership of the Illinois land as a result of Quashquame's Treaty of 1804.

-The move was made but not without violence.
+The move was made, but not without violence.
 Black Hawk, a highly respected Sauk leader, protested the move and in 1832 returned to reclaim the Illinois village of Saukenuk.
 For the next three months, the Illinois militia pursued Black Hawk and his band of approximately four hundred Indians northward along the eastern side of the Mississippi River.
 The Indians surrendered at the Bad Axe River in Wisconsin, their numbers having dwindled to about two hundred.
 This encounter is known as the Black Hawk War.

 As punishment for their resistance, the federal government required the Sauk and Meskwaki to relinquish some of their land in eastern Iowa.
-This land, known as the Black Hawk Purchase, constituted a strip fifty miles wide lying along the Mississippi River, stretching from the Missouri border to approximately Fayette and Clayton Counties in Northeastern Iowa.
-There were additional cessions by the Sauk and Meskwaki in 1837 (the "Second Black Hawk Purchase").
+This land, known as the Black Hawk Purchase, was a strip fifty miles wide lying along the Mississippi River, stretching from the Missouri border to approximately Fayette and Clayton Counties in Northeastern Iowa.
+In 1837, there were additional cessions by the Sauk and Meskwaki, called the "Second Black Hawk Purchase".